Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Discussion

-\paragraph{Discussion.}
+\section{Discussion}

-Non-Markovian stochastic systems are prevalent in many systems, especially in biological and cellular processes, where non-exponential waiting times, hidden states, feedback loops and time delays between reaction events usually result in the system exhibiting memory.
+Non-Markovian stochastic systems are prevalent in many systems, such as in social, biological, and cellular processes, where non-exponential waiting times, hidden states, feedback loops, and reaction time delays introduce memory effects.
 A correct description is notoriously difficult and requires the use of non-Markovian analytical or simulation frameworks.
-At the analytical level, generalizations of the classical chemical master equation allowing for non-exponential waiting time distributions have been developed~\cite{aquino_chemical_2017, zhang2019markovian}.
-While, in principle, its solution yields the probability density vector of the system at any time point, in practice, these equations can only be solved analytically in the simplest cases, and their numerical investigation is computationally expensive or even infeasible as the number of reachable states becomes large or even infinite.
-At the stochastic simulation level, non-Markovian frameworks suffer from similar challenges, and require strong simplifying assumptions, such as modeling inter-event times with a mixture of exponentials~\cite{masuda2018gillespie} or with exponential variables whose rates are allowed to change with time~\cite{boguna2014simulating}, to become computationally feasible.
-Even under these assumptions, these frameworks remain computationally expensive to run.
-Because of these complexities, most stochastic systems are analyzed using the Markovian assumption, which assumes that the system is memoryless, although this is far from being an accurate description of many cellular systems.
-Some generalizations have been proposed, such as Hidden Markov Models, which increase modeling flexibility by introducing hidden intermediate states, although this comes at the cost of a much larger number of parameters resulting in harder inference tasks.
+Analytically, extensions of the standard Markovian formulation of the chemical master equation that allows for non-exponential waiting time distributions have been developed~\cite{aquino_chemical_2017, zhang2019markovian}.
+While, in principle, its solution yields the system's probability density vector at any time, in practice, analytical solutions exist only for the simplest cases, and numerical approaches become computationally expensive or even infeasible as the number of reachable states becomes large or even infinite.
+At the stochastic simulation level, non-Markovian frameworks face similar challenges and often require strong simplifying assumptions for computational feasibility.
+These include pre-annotating fixed reaction times~\cite{barrio2006oscillatory, cai2007exact, anderson2007modified, ramaswamy2011partial}, modeling inter-event times with a mixture of exponentials~\cite{masuda2018gillespie} or with exponential variables whose rates are allowed to change with time~\cite{boguna2014simulating}, to become computationally feasible.
+Even with these assumptions, non-Markovian frameworks remain computationally more demanding than the standard Gillespie algorithm.
+Due to these complexities, most stochastic systems are analyzed using the Markovian assumption, which assumes that the system is memoryless, despite this being an unrealistic description of many real-world systems.
+Some generalizations have been proposed, such as Hidden Markov Models, which increase modeling flexibility by introducing hidden intermediate states, although this comes at the cost of a much larger number of parameters, which makes inference considerably harder.